idbrii/spacemacs/doc/VIMUSERS.md

 mode.
 If you see `-- EMACS --` at the bottom of emacs, hit `C-z` to return to evil mode.

+IMPORTANT: Mappings below are defined using functions in the Customising key bindings section.
+(Eventually, I'd like to get them included in spacemacs/evil.)

 # Differences

 ## Differences in defaults